BroadbandForum/data-model-template/specification/index.md

 The OPTIONAL arg argument is relevant only for a pathRef; it specifies a fragment of text that describes the referenced item and SHOULD be incorporated into the template expansion.\
 The OPTIONAL opts argument is a comma-separated list of keywords that give additional information about the reference and can affect the generated text.
 The following keywords are currently defined:\
 - **ignore**: ignore any non-existent targetParents; this is useful when a parameter references different objects in different data models.\
-- **delete**: this object (the referencing object) and the referenced object have the same lifetime, so this object will always be deleted when the referenced object is deleted; therefore the reference cannever be null.\
+- **delete**: this object (the referencing object) and the referenced object have the same lifetime, so this object will always be deleted when the referenced object is deleted; therefore the reference can never be null.\
 Typically processing tools will generate text of the form "The value MUST be the full path name of \<arg>...", in which the generated text can be expected to be sensitive to whether or not the parameter is list-valued.\
 Markup examples:\
 `{{reference|a protocol object}}`\